-An organization may submit only one application per cycle and may receive only one Youth Arts Engagement Grant per fiscal year.
+An organization may submit only one application per fiscal year.

 Across grant programs, the Arts Commission limits the number of applications that may be submitted by a given organization or unit of government to one (1) application per funding period (July 1 - June 30 of the following year).
 While an organization or unit of government may be eligible for more than one grant program, they may only apply for one of them in a given funding period.
-(See FAQ #9 for more information)
+(See FAQ #6 on page 9 for more information)